szuwalski/szuwalski.github.io/_pages/cur_proj.md

 ## Mortality events in eastern Bering Sea crab

-Crab are some of the most abundant species in the Bering Se and support fisheries historically values at over $300 million ex-vessel per year.
-Boom and bust dynamics are common and have resulted in fisheries closures for several stocks.
+Crab are some of the most abundant species in the Bering Sea and support fisheries historically valued at over $300 million ex-vessel per year.
+Boom and bust dynamics are common and have resulted in fisheries closures for several stocks in the past few decades.
 In this project we:

  - Model variability in mortality for six species of crab in the Bering Sea using size-structured population dynamics models
- - Explain that variability using GAMs with density, ice extent, size, and temperature as covariates
+ - Explain variability in mortality using GAMs with density, ice extent, size, and temperature as covariates
  - Develop 'ecological histories' to describe the observed dynamics for both heavily and lightly fished species
  - Identify disconnects between current management paradigms, the observed dynamics, and stated goals of management